-- (1) Use the RA system to send e-mails requesting the subscriber to click on reply or input a certification code during certificate application to verify that the e-mail address is owned by that person. - (2) Use the organization's personnel database or LDAP service to obtain the correct e-mail account of the certificate subject. - (3) Applicants are required to verify that they do have control of the FQDN in accordance with one of the methods of domain name ownership or control verification in this section to confirm that the applicants indeed owns the email account.
+- (1) Use the RA system to send e-mails requesting the subscriber to click on reply or input a certification code during certificate application to verify that the e-mail address is owned by that person. - (2) Use the organization's personnel database or LDAP service to obtain the correct e-mail account of the certificate subject. - (3) Applicants are required to verify that they do have control of the

+FQDN in accordance with one of the methods of domain name ownership or control verification in this section to confirm that the applicants indeed owns the email account.

-For DV SSL certificate applications, the method suggested on the Baseline Requirements shall be used to select a single or a number of ways (please refer to Section 3.2.5.1 to Section 3.2.5.6) to authenticate subscriber domain name ownership or control rights.
-For OV and IV SSL certificate applications, except for validation of subscriber possession of domain name ownership or control rights by DV SSL certificate, the regulations in Section 3.2.2 or 3.2.3 shall be followed to authenticate organization or individual identity.
+For DV SSL certificate applications, one or serveral methods (please refer to Section 3.2.5.1 to Section 3.2.5.7) recommended in the Baseline Requirements shall be choosed to validate the subscriber's right to use or control the domain name.
+For OV and IV SSL certificate applications, except for the validation of the subscriber's right to use or control the domain name, organization or individual's identity authentication must still be done in accordance with Sections 3.2.2 or 3.2.3.